 Since 2001, Global Journal of Science Frontier Research (GJSFR): (H) Environment & Earth, has been an academic open access, peer-reviewed, interdisciplinary, refereed journal focusing on all aspects of Engineering Research published by Global Journals, which is one of the fastest growing and leading Research Journal publishing organization in the world.
 The GJSFR is superintended and sponsored by Non-Profit making Open Association of Research Society USA (OARS).
 The OARS has been esteemed internationally since 1964, aiming to highlight the research of frontiers and enhance research & development.

-Researchers, Scientists, etc. can now submit papers with ease and agility with our special “Submit” service.
+Researchers and scientists can now submit papers with ease using our special “Submit Paper” service.
 If you are experiencing some problem submitting your material, you can go through this link and submit a paper in a simplified manner.